Okra Curry | Vendakkai Fry Recipe

 Growing our own Okra

 We plant around 70 to 80 okra plants every season.
-It is such a pleasure to be walking to our backyard and picking young tender okras.
+It is such a pleasure to be walking into our backyard and picking young tender okras.

 We grow enough okra to last us the whole year.
 We use it in abundance in summer and any extra is promptly frozen to be used in winter months.
-Okras are very picky vegetable and has to be picked almost every day.
+Okras are very picky vegetables and have to be harvested almost every day.

 My husband does a great job keeping up with it.
-If I just have an handful of okra picked certain day, then vendakkai sambhar / Okra sambhar is what it is used in.
+If I just have a handful of okra picked on a certain day, then vendakkai sambhar / Okra sambhar is what it is used in.

-One of our other favorite in the Okra Pachadi / Raita that has fried okra pieces in yogurt.
+One of our other favorites is the Okra Pachadi / Raita which has fried okra pieces in yogurt.

 okra plants in the garden